Loughmore–Castleiney GAA: Early years (1884-1940)

-Separation and Reunification (1941-1969)
+Separation and reunification (1941-1969)

-Although Castleiney and Loughmore amalgamated on a couple of occasions in the thirties they appear to have been only temporary arrangements.
-The forties was a much more successful period for the now united Castleiney-Loughmore team.
+Although Castleiney and Loughmore amalgamated on a couple of occasions in the 1930s they appear to have been only temporary arrangements.
+The 1940s was a much more successful period for the now united Castleiney-Loughmore team.
 The 1940 success was followed in 1946 with county Senior football honours and five divisional senior football titles were also won.

-Castleiney and Loughmore went their separate ways during the fifties.
+Castleiney and Loughmore went their separate ways during the 1950s.
 Loughmore contested six consecutive county Senior football finals winning in 1955.
 In 1959 the parish had two senior football teams for the first time since 1887 as a result of Castleiney’s Junior success in 1958.
 Loughmore came out on top when they met in the Mid final of 1959 and the Mid semi-final of 1960.

 At the 1961 Mid convention a rule was passed that only allowed one hurling and football club in a rural parish.
 Loughmore and Castleiney have been united since.
 The reunification did not bring the instant success enjoyed twenty-one years earlier in 1940.
 It was 1965 before the first Mid Senior football title was won and not until 1973 was the next Senior football county title brought back to the parish.

-Becoming a Dual Club (1970-1999)
+Becoming a dual club (1970-1999)

-The seventies proved very successful for the club with three Senior football county titles and three U-21 football county titles won.
+During the 1970s, the club won three Senior football county titles and three U-21 football county titles.
 Two county minor doubles in 1976 and 1979 were also achieved.
-The earlier minor/u-21 successes of the fifties and sixties had been diluted somewhat by amalgamation with neighbours Moyne–Templetuohy.
+The earlier minor/u-21 successes of the 1950s and 1960s had been diluted somewhat by amalgamation with neighbours Moyne–Templetuohy.
 Juvenile titles both divisional and county were won for the first time.
-Having a successful juvenile club since 1970 has been the foundation for the many successes enjoyed at senior level.
 Sean Kearney and Eddie Webster won Railway Cup football medals with Munster in 1974 and 1975.
 Eddie’s son, Micheál, became the club’s third Railway Cup medal winner thirty years later, this time in hurling.

-The eighties were to prove even more successful; winning the 1980 Intermediate hurling county final gave the club dual senior status which has not been relinquished since.
+The 1980s were to prove even more successful; winning the 1980 Intermediate hurling county final gave the club dual senior status which has not been relinquished since.
 Two Senior football titles, 1983 and 1987, and one Senior hurling, 1988, were won.
 On two occasions, 1983 and 1987, the elusive double was within a score of being achieved.
 In 1989, Pat McGrath and John Cormack added Senior All-Ireland hurling medals to their already considerable under-age collection at national level.
 Peter Brennan and Jim Maher were also All-Ireland hurling medal winners at minor and U-21.
 Maher in fact captaining the successful Tipperary 1980 minor side.

-In the nineties, a Senior football title in 1992 was the highlight.
+In the 1990s, a Senior football title in 1992 was the highlight.
 Ned Ryan brought distinction to the club and parish when he won a Senior hurling All-Ireland medal in 1991.